Demonstration of the trapped-ion quantum-CCD computer architecture

 A quantum computation begins with a user submitting a program in the form of a quantum circuit.
-A compiler assigns qubits to physical ions so as to minimize the number of transport operations needed and the circuit proceeds as a series of transport and gating operations, pairing and isolating qubits appropriately for entangling operations, single-qubit operations and measurements.
-After completing all of the quantum operations, the ions are returned to the initial configuration so that the circuit can be repeated to gather statistics before sending the results back to the user.
+A compiler assigns qubits to physical ions so as to minimize the number of transport operations needed and the circuit proceeds as a series of transport and gating operations, pairing and isolating qubits appropriately for SQ and TQ gates, and measurements.
+After completing all of the operations, the ions are returned to the initial configuration so that the circuit can be repeated to gather measurement statistics before sending the results back to the user.

-A striking feature of the QCCD architecture is the ability to perform a logic gate between any two qubits, significantly reducing the computational overhead compared to architectures without all-to-all connectivity.
-This ability is made possible by the the long coherence time of atomic clock states used for the qubit along with the fact that the electric fields used for transport do not couple to the internal degrees of freedom of the ions.
-The transport that enables all-to-all connectivity (requirement \textbf{2}) is achieved through dynamic voltage waveforms applied to the DC electrodes and they fall into three categories:
+Transport (requirement \textbf{2}) is achieved through dynamic voltage waveforms applied to the DC electrodes, and falls into three categories:

-\textbf{Linear transport:} A potential well is moved along the RF null from one region of the trap to another \cite{Palmero14}.
-During a quantum computation, these operations can be done in parallel with multiple wells at different positions being moved simultaneously.
-Except during initialization procedures, these linear transports always involve moving a Yb-Ba pair.
+\textbf{Linear transport:} A potential well is moved along the RF-null from one position to another \cite{Palmero14}.
+During a quantum computation, these operations are done in parallel with multiple wells at different positions moving simultaneously.
+Linear transports always move Yb-Ba pairs, except during trap loading procedures.

 \textbf{Split/combine:} A split operation divides a single potential well into two~\cite{Home06}, splitting a 4-ion crystal into two 2-ion crystals.
-The combine operation is the time reversal of the split operation, and both occur only in the gate zones.
+The combine operation is the time reversal of the split operation, and both occur only in gate zones.

-\textbf{Swap:} The qubit order of a 4-ion crystal is flipped by rotating the qubits about an axis perpendicular to the RF null \cite{Splatt09}.
+\textbf{Swap:} The qubit order of a 4-ion crystal is flipped by rotating the qubits about an axis perpendicular to the RF-null \cite{Splatt09}.
 These operations only occur in gate zones. \